elastisys/terms/terms-of-service.md

 For PostgreSQL, major upgrades are foreseen approximately 1 times per year, as per PostgreSQL release cycle located at <https://www.postgresql.org/support/versioning/>.

 For RabbitMQ and Redis, major upgrades will be available depending on upstream releases and Elastisys's risk assessment on the stability and security of the new major releases.

+For Argo CD, minor upgrades will be available depending on upstream releases and Elastisys's risk assessment on the stability and security of those releases.
+Argo CD upstream Release Process and Cadence is located at <https://argo-cd.readthedocs.io/en/stable/developer-guide/release-process-and-cadence/>.

 Minor upgrades for Additional services are performed as specified in Section [A2.6](#a26-updates-and-upgrades).